Josh Bell Player Props: Guardians vs. Tigers

-After batting .244 with five doubles, a home run, five walks and six RBI in his past 10 games, Josh Bell and the Cleveland Guardians take on the Detroit Tigers (who will hand the ball to Matthew Boyd) at 6:40 PM ET on Monday.
+The Cleveland Guardians and Josh Bell, who went 2-for-4 with a double and an RBI last time out, take on Matthew Boyd and the Detroit Tigers at Comerica Park, Tuesday at 1:10 PM ET.

-In his last game, he strung together two hits (going 2-for-4 with a double and an RBI) against the Nationals.
+He racked up two hits (going 2-for-4 with a double and an RBI) in his last game against the Nationals.

 Josh Bell Game Info & Props vs. the Tigers